Dealing With Someone Who Makes You Feel Inferior

 The process for healing is a very simple concept:

-- Dig in and find the place where you hear the truth behind their words.
+- Dig in and find the place where you hear the truth you fear behind their words.
 Recognize the words as part of the negative identity you carry… alongside the one you allow others to see.

 - From another angle…If you were trying to defend something what would it be?
 Do you really need to defend it?
 Could you let that go?